RandomLab/wiki.ourwriting.tools.backup/WS_Day1/sharing-experiences.md

 - never change a running system
 - coffee on laptop
 - user testing complicated
-- meeting in person outside work
+- no meeting in person outside work

 > Best
 {.is-success}